TEXT-S&P summary: Zenith Bank PLC

 -- A leading top-tier bank, with strong revenue growth, supporting adequate capitalization.

--- A strong risk position underpinned by Zenith's prudent underwriting standards and moderate loan growth target.
+-- A strong risk position underpinned by Zenith's prudent underwriting standard and moderate

 -- Stable core deposit base with strong liquidity indicators.